 Poor Developer Experience

 Developers wait on average four days for a pull request review.
-That’s a lot of idle time.
-And it turns out idle time, particularly in the cycle time process, is a developer productivity killer.
+That's a lot of idle time.
+And it turns out idle time, particularly in the cycle time process, is a Developer Productivity killer.

 Every hour that passes after devs open a new PR increases the cognitive load required to revisit that code.
 If they get questions or a request for changes a day or two later, it’s tough to get back into the flow state they were in initially.
 We call this the PR Paradox.

 Developers feel the most satisfaction when they can merge code to the trunk, or better yet get it deployed.
 It is extremely frustrating to have your work blocked for days without review.
-Developer happiness and satisfaction is based on solving interesting problems, helping others, and shipping code.
+Developer happiness and satisfaction is always based on solving interesting problems, helping others, and shipping code.

 High Code Churn